Snaacky/thewiki/docs/tutorials/comparison.md

 ---
 label: Comparison
+image: /static/comparison/embed.gif
-description: Learn how to compare various sources of a video
+description: Learn how to compare different video sources
-image: /static/comparison/hyouka.gif
 ---

 # Comparison

-Quality comparisons are frequently used within the enthusiast community to compare the video quality offered by different sources/releases.
-[It serves as a great way to distinguish the differences between good and bad sources](/guides/quality/#types-of-releases), and can help you identify video issues and determine which one to keep.
-This guide goes through the process of setting up and effectively utilizing [VSPreview](https://github.com/Jaded-Encoding-Thaumaturgy/vs-preview), a previewer utility for [VapourSynth](https://github.com/vapoursynth/vapoursynth), to produce useful quality comparisons that will allow you to ascertain which video offers the best visual experience.
+Quality comparisons allow you to evaluate different video sources/releases and identify differences in visual quality, helping determine which source provides the best experience.
+This guide covers how to set up and use [VSView](https://jaded-encoding-thaumaturgy.github.io/vs-view/) with [VapourSynth](https://github.com/vapoursynth/vapoursynth) to create accurate comparisons.

+!!!
+VSPreview is deprecated

+As of May 13th 2026, VSPreview has been archived and will no longer receive updates.
+Fresh installations require manual modifications to function correctly, and compatibility with third-party services such as slow.pics is not guaranteed indefinitely.
+As such, this guide now exclusively covers VSView.
+!!!

 ## Installing